-Before stepping foot in Rome, I envisioned myself strolling down the quaint streets flanked by sun-kissed buildings, preferably in Rione Monti.
+Before setting foot in Rome, I envisioned myself strolling down the quaint streets flanked by sun-kissed buildings, preferably in Rione Monti.
 I’d grab a seat at a little local wine bar run by an elderly couple, and I’d listen to the clack of footsteps on stone, to the zipping Vespas and Italian flowing from the mouths of passers-by.

 Of course, these experiences are the ones everyone wants to have in Rome, but they’re not always so easy to find unless you visit the Monti neighborhood.
 As Italy’s most visited city, you must work out of popular touristy areas to find these tucked-away gems.

+At Salt & Wind Travel, we’ve helped travelers choose the right Italy destinations, hotels, and neighborhoods for more than a decade.
 Our Salt & Wind Travel team consists of Italian food and travel experts who regularly plan to travel to Italy.
-We’ve personally stayed in Monti many times and often send clients to this quieter corner of Rome.

-As one of the city’s oldest neighborhoods, Monti didn’t always look like this.
-It used to be a seedy hub of brothels in ancient times and has since transitioned to what it is today — a sophisticated ‘hood with trendy hangouts, boutiques, and restaurants, all juxtaposed with crooked cobblestones and a popular piazza dating back to the 1500s.
+Today, Rione Monti stretches between the Colosseum, Via Nazionale, parts of the Esquiline Hill, and the Quirinale. and has since transitioned to what it is today: a sophisticated ‘hood (often compared to Trastevere) with trendy hangouts, boutiques, and restaurants, all juxtaposed with crooked cobblestones and a popular piazza dating back to the 1500s.

 Monti Neighborhood Guide